bibekaryal86/auth-service/README.md

   * Update this README.md for proper documentation
   * Refactor Role/Permission to use Join table like PlatformProfileRole
     * Current execution is effective but not efficient and leads to a lot of duplication between roles

+lookup permission by platform, role or both
+    PRP = by platform should give all
+    PRP -> by role should give all
+    PRP -> add one method to look up by platform and role (both would ned filter for deleted date) lookup profile by platform, role or both
+    PPR -> by platform should give all
+    PPR -> by role should give all
+    PPR -> add one method to look up by platform and role